Responsible Gaming

 Self-Exclusion Options

-If you want to take a break from gambling, you can register with BetStop (betstop.gov.au), the Australian national self-exclusion register.
-This will prevent you from being able to place bets with all licensed Australian wagering and lottery operators.
-You can also contact individual lottery operators to set spending limits or take a break from purchasing tickets online.
+Want to take a break?
+Register with BetStop (betstop.gov.au), the national self-exclusion register.
+It blocks you from placing bets with all licensed Australian wagering and lottery operators.
+You can also contact individual operators to set spending limits or pause online ticket purchases.

 Our Commitment